-Toxic metals are a class of minerals that are damaging to humans and animals.
+Toxic metals are a class of minerals that are damaging to humans, animals, and plants.
 There are at least two dozen toxic metals.
 Some of the more researched toxic metals include mercury, lead, arsenic, cadmium, aluminum, and a few others.

 Also, many of the good minerals can become toxic in excess.
 This is often due to metabolic dysfunction, rather than ingesting too much of a certain mineral.
 For example, copper—a nutrient mineral—can accumulate in excess when copper-binding proteins are deficient.

 Miners and welders aren’t the only ones who are exposed to toxic metals.
 Thanks to 300 years of industrialization, mankind today is exposed to the highest levels of toxic metals in recorded history.
 Modern exposure is thousands of times higher than prehistoric times.
 For this reason, everyone today has excessive levels of toxic metals in their bodies.
 This includes babies, who are all born with excessive toxic metals in their bodies.
 This occurs because toxic metals are passed from mother to child during pregnancy.

 One toxic metal, aluminum, is so widespread that virtually all hair tests reveal an elevated level.